Turkish Naval Academy: Republican era

 The admission to the Naval School resumed in 1924 after the proclamation of the Republic, and the cadets could study in one of the three fields such as navigation, engineering and secretary work.
-The training term for deck officers and engineers was four years with the first year in the prep school.
-Graduates underwent a course for another year and entered the Navy after being promoted to engineer (ensign).
+The training period for deck officers and engineers lasted four years, with the first year devoted to preparatory education.
+After graduation, cadets completed an additional year of training and entered the Navy with the rank of ensign as engineers.

-"Heybeliada Naval School" (Heybeliada Bahriye Mektebi) was given the name of "Naval High School" (Deniz Lisesi) by the command of General Chief of Staff on May 27, 1928, and the curriculum of military schools was adopted in the following education term.
+Heybeliada Naval School (Heybeliada Bahriye Mektebi) was given the name of "Naval High School" (Deniz Lisesi) by the command of General Chief of Staff on May 27, 1928, and the curriculum of military schools was adopted in the following education term.
 This new education and training system was applied for two academic years.
 Naval High School and Naval Core School were re-united at the facilities of Heybeliada under the name of "Naval Academy and High School" (Deniz Harp Okulu ve Lisesi).

-During World War II

 When Germans began to occupy the Balkans in 1941 during World War II, the Naval School was relocated to Anatolia.
 On May 23, 1941, the Naval Academy and High School were transferred to the Infantry Barracks in Mersin.
 The institution remained there until September 9, 1946, when it returned to Heybeliada.